djds23/deantionary/README.md

 TODO: move from loading the whole JSON in memory to redis

 TODO: Integrate circle ci or some other ci platform to make deploys easier

+To build ES6, you must install iojs & babel.

+Personally, I use gulp as my built tool.

+Run `npm install` && `gulp` to build any alterations to the js.
+The gulpfile is configured with watchify & browserify, so it will compile any alterations as you type.